Buddy Collette: Music career

-In 1949, Collette was the first black musician to be hired by a nationally broadcast TV studio orchestra, on You Bet Your Life, hosted by Groucho.
+In 1949, Collette was the first black musician to be hired by a nationally broadcast TV studio orchestra, on You Bet Your Life, hosted by Groucho Marx.
 It has been noted that the conductor of the orchestra, Jerry Fielding, received hate-mail for standing by Collette.
 Collette's job and job security on the popular television show signaled that opportunities were becoming more readily available for black musicians by the 1950s.
+In the 1950s, he worked as a studio musician with Frank Sinatra, Ella Fitzgerald, Duke Ellington, Count Basie, Nat King Cole, and Nelson Riddle.

+Fielding formed a 13-piece dance band in 1952 as professional outlet for studio musicians and Buddy joined.
+He recorded with The Jerry Fielding Orchestra during the 1950`s.
+He remained with the band until forming his own group in 1954 which included Larry Bunker, Ernie Freeman, and Buddy Woodson.
+The group went largely unnoticed and didn`t record.

+After a successful two year spell with the Chico Hamilton group, Collette began his recording career as a group leader.
+His firsts included Tanganyika (co-led with Chico Hamilton) and Man of Many Parts.
+He continued his work as a studio musician in Hollywood while performing as sideman and with his own units sporadically throughout the 1960`s. in 1961, he made his first trip to Europe and recorded in Italy with the Basso-Valdambrini Band.
+He was active in music into the latter part of the century, working for jazz groups, screen productions and backing pop acts as a studio musician.
+In small jazz groups, he recorded an album with Japanese tenor saxophonist Konosuke Saijo and sax great Budd Johnson (with Gus Johnson, George Duvivier, Mundell Lowe and Nat Pierce) in Japan in 1978 and with his student James Newton in 1988.
+In 1996 he led and performed in The Buddy Collette Big Band; in a group that included many of his old associates such as Chico Hamilton, Fred Katz, Britt Woodman, Gerald Wilson and Jackie Kelson.
+A stroke suffered in 1998 however caused him to give up playing professionally.

 Musical collaborations

-Rising in success in the late 1940s, Buddy Collette was called upon frequently for collaborations and recordings on alto saxophone with musicians such as Ivie Anderson, Johnny Otis, Gerald Wilson, Ernie Andrews, and Charles Mingus.
+Increasingly successful in the late 1940`s, Collette was called upon frequently for collaborations and recordings on alto saxophone with musicians such as Ivie Anderson, Johnny Otis, Gerald Wilson, Ernie Andrews, and Charles Mingus.
 Most notably, Collette and Mingus formed their first band in 1933, the driving force that convinced Mingus to switch from cello to bass.
-The counterpoint between these this unlikely instrumental pairing blossomed into a lifelong friendship.
-He went on to form a short-lived yet cooperative band in 1946 with Mingus called Stars of the Swing, which also included trombonist Britt Woodman, trumpeter John Anderson, tenor saxophonist Lucky Thompson (replaced by Teddy Edwards early on), pianist Spaulding Givins (later known as Nadi Qamar), and drummer Oscar Bradley.
+He went on to form a short-lived yet cooperative band in 1946 with Mingus called "The Stars of Swing".

-Furthermore, Collette collaborated with Benny Carter, the Community Symphony Orchestra in Los Angeles, Percy Faith, Joe Liggins, Gerald Wilson Orchestra, and was a musical director for the jazz band program at Loyola Marymount University.